 Frequently Asked Questions in Pediatric Dentistry

 Rinse the area with warm water.
 Put a cold compress over the facial area of the injury.
 Recover any broken tooth fragments.
-Get immediate dental attention.
+Call us at 423-610-0556 to get immediate dental attention.

 Bleeding After a Baby Tooth Falls Out

 Fold a piece of gauze and place it (tightly) over the bleeding area.
-Bite down on the gauze for 15 minutes; if bleeding continues, see a dentist.
+Bite down on the gauze for 15 minutes; if bleeding continues, call us to see a dentist.

 Knocked Out Permanent Tooth